-New Year’s Resolutions in Western Massachusetts
+New Year’s resolutions in western Massachusetts

 One man from Springfield told 22News improving his mental health will be his goal in 2020.

 “Most of all mental.
-You got to take care of your mental psyche or else, everything else is no good,” said Lamar Johnson.
+You got to take care of your mental psyche or else, everything else is no good,” Lamar Johnson said.

 Another man said he just wants to make the world a kinder place in the New Year.

-“To be good and to be honest with everybody,” said Clemmie Tarpley.
+“To be good and to be honest with everybody,” Clemmie Tarpley said.
 “If you need advice, I’ll help you out.
 I could see you out on the street and you might need a dollar or something.”

 But, one person we spoke to today in Chicopee said she isn’t making a new year’s resolution.

 “I mean I’m not going to say people do it to see if they will fail or they can do it.
-I just say go with,” said Tonja Hennessey.
+I just say go with it,” said Tonja Hennessey.
 “Life’s too short.”

 Do you have a New Year’s resolution for 2020?
 Share your New Year’s resolution with 22News by emailing: ReportIt@wwlp.com.